Crook (film)

-Crook: It's Good to be Bad is a 2010 Indian Hindi-language action drama film written and directed by Mohit Suri and produced by Mukesh Bhatt.
+Crook: It's Good to be Bad or simply Crook is a 2010 Indian Hindi-language action thriller film written and directed by Mohit Suri and produced by Mukesh Bhatt.
 The film stars Emraan Hashmi, Neha Sharma, Shella Alan and Arjan Bajwa in the lead roles.
 It was released on 8 October 2010.
-The film was shot in Australia and South Africa, and is heavily based on the controversy regarding the alleged racial attacks on Indian students in Australia between 2007 and 2010.
+The film was shot in Australia and India, and is heavily based on the controversy regarding the racial attacks on Indian students in Australia between 2007 and 2010.

 Plot

 Jai Dixit, is a young adult who sells pirated DVDs in Mumbai.
 One day, his uncle Joseph catches him, and this changes his personality completely, he changes his name to Suraj Bhardwaj, and his uncle sends him to Melbourne.
 At the airport, he meets Romi Latti, an international graduate student originally from Gurdaspur who got a scholarship to a university college.
 He also meets Suhani, a girl who has come to pick Romi up.
 Suraj is attracted to Suhani, and therefore he pretends to be Romi and leaves with Suhani.
 When Suhani finds out that he is not the real Romi, Suraj makes a run for it.
 Suraj then stays with Goldie, a responsible adult living with his brothers.

 While Suraj is at a grocery store, on the phone with his uncle Joseph, he finds that Australians are attacking the shopkeeper because he is a Muslim, so Suraj finds a gun and comes out.
 He has the Australians at gunpoint as the police arrive.
 Suraj remembers that his uncle told him not to get in any type of trouble with the police, so Suraj runs away.
 Suraj hides in Nicole's car, although he finds out Nicole is the younger sister of the attackers.
 Nicole works in a strip club named 'Duke's Club'.
 Meanwhile, When Samarth's car breaks down, Suraj has to get help, but instead, he tells Romi to go and fix his car so Suhani and Suraj can have a beautiful night together.
 But when they are about to kiss, Samarth shows up, and tells them that Romi has been badly beaten up by the Australians on the highway and Romi and Samarth are about to protest against the Australians.
 Suraj and Suhani had a dispute due to which he makes out with Nicole in a club.
 Nicole proposes to Jai, and he reciprocates, due to being aroused.
 But Suraj realizes he is still in love with Suhani and cannot forget about her.
 Nicole told him that Samarth is going to be attacked, where he leaves her and tries to save Samarth but he was too late and Samarth is badly beaten up.
 Suraj rushes him to hospital turns out he is in a coma, where Suhani and Romi arrive and Suhani has an emotional breakdown in Suraj's arms.
 Romi takes Samarth out of hospital meanwhile, Suraj and Suhani goes to the Police Station realizing it is a trap, they run.